bushw011/urmorris-pages/pages/03.op-ed/next-semester-needs-more-covid-precautions/default.md

 Lastly, I highly encourage UMM to investigate the possibility of starting the semester with a two week campus-wide quarantine.
 I do not personally think the strongly suggested quarantine over the two weeks prior to move-in day is quite enough.
 There are a lot of logistical questions of how this would be handled, namely how meals would be delivered, and I understand that.
 Still, in the event that January’s COVID numbers are truly dire, this could prove a necessary step that must be planned for.

 I think next semester presents the true challenge of the COVID crisis.
 I really do think it was easier before and will be easier thereafter.
 I have been impressed with this campus’ commitment to our new reality.
 But especially at the system level, I have found the measures taken fairly lax and disappointing.
 I hope by January I can be a little more hopeful that our University is the model to the community I know it can be.

+_Image on top courtesy of International Monetary Fund_